 ACLU-PA Position: Opposes

-For each conviction of a violent offense while incarcerated, HB 146 (PN 112), known as "Markie's Law," delays consideration of parole by adding a mandatory 24 months to the minimum date of release.
-For convictions related to escape, smuggling of contraband, or witness retaliation or intimidation while incarcerated, the bill delays consideration of parole by adding a mandatory 12 months to the minimum date of release.
+For each conviction of a violent offense while incarcerated, HB 146 , known as "Markie's Law," delays consideration of parole by adding a mandatory 24 months to the minimum term of incarceration for their original offense or 24 months following the conviction, whichever is longer.
+For obstruction of justice convictions while incarcerated, the bill delays consideration of parole by adding a mandatory 12 months to the minimum term of incarceration for their original offense or 12 months following the conviction, whichever is longer.